The organs of Paris

 17, rue d'Ulm, 75005 Paris

 Constructed circa 1893–94 by architect Jules- Godefroy Astruc, it was allocated by the Jesuit Fathers of Sainte-Geneviève school in Paris.
-Following the 1905 French law on the Separation of the Churches and the State, the Jesuits left it and it was then assigned in 1915 to the Maronite worship.
+Following the 1905 French law on the Separation of the Churches and the State, the Jesuits left it and the chapel was then assigned in 1915 to the Maronite worship.
 In 1937, the Franco-Lebanese home was built around the parish.
 Renovations of the roof, canopy and rose were made in 1990-1993.
 Nowadays, this church is part of the Maronite Church, for worship of Eastern Catholic tradition, who has given it the title of ‘cathedral’.

-Organiste titulaire ?
-Concerts - Masses with organ Saturday 6:30 PM, Sunday 11 AM and 18 PM Video -
+Masses with organ Saturday 6:30 PM, Sunday 11 AM and 18 PM Video -

 1910 - l’abbé Victor Tronchet